- Increase networking & collaboration among the region’s water-focused community members

 This event’s format has been designed to build on and expand beyond information shared & activities catalyzed by the inaugural 2018 Ogallala Aquifer Summit.

 Cost to register: $100.
-Your registration includes lunch on March 31, refreshments during that night’s evening social, and lunch on April 1.
+Your registration includes lunch both days along with snacks and beverages, and refreshments during the evening social.

 (2020 Summit online registration hosted by TX A&M AgriLife Extension)

 Additional details to come as plans & presenters are finalized.

 New dates to be announced - Day 1 of 2

 11:00-12:00 Welcome, box lunch, & recap of progress since the 2018 Ogallala Summit.
 Welcome address by Texas House Representative Four Price (District 87, representing 5 Texas Panhandle counties: Carson, Hutchinson, Moore, Potter and Sherman)

 12:00-12:40 Kickoff keynote by John Tracy (Texas Water Resources Institute) & icebreaker at tables.
 “Tackling tough questions.
 What are the main short- and long-term obstacles and opportunities related to advancing ag and ag water management in the region?”

 12:40-2:45 Interactive Session 1 - Water: what motivates action? (panel followed by workshop) This session will showcase effective water-management activities and partnerships underway throughout the region.
 Focal question: How to leverage and link local actors/actions today in service to longer-term, larger goals?